 A $50 nonrefundable application fee is required.
 The fee is not required if any of the following are true:

-- The most recent campus where you were enrolled as a degree-seeking student was at a 2-year UW Colleges campus or UW Colleges Online,
+- The most recent campus where you were enrolled as a degree-seeking student was at a 2-year UW Branch Campus, or UW Colleges Online,

 - You were previously enrolled as a degree-seeking student at the same campus to which you are now applying, or,